-Just like training a dog to sit or rollover, dogs can be taught to ride in a car.
-Experts reccommend starting the training process by letting your dog sit in the car with you while the car is parked, allowing them to sniff about, explore, and adjust to their new surroundings.
-Once your dog has acclimated to being in the car, try taking them for increasingly longer rides.
+that dog owners start the training process by letting the dog sit in the car with you while the car is parked, allowing them to sniff about, explore, and adjust to their new surroundings.
+Once your dog has fully adjusted to being in the car, you can try taking them for increasingly longer rides.
 According to the ASPCA, these short training trips will not only acclimate your pup to driving but also help reduce the likelihood of car sickness on longer trips.

 If car rides make your dog anxious, you can also try bringing along a toy, a blanket, or another favorite item, as these can help your dog remain calm in a strange environment.
 For food, it's best to avoid switching brands while you're on the road and to